 The misbehavior of children with ADHD and children with bipolar disorder is usually accidental.
 Ignoring authority figures, running into things, and making messes is the result of inattentiveness.
 A bipolar child, however, challenges authority through arguing, physical contact, or intentional aggression.

 Only a mental health professional can accurately differentiate between ADHD and bipolar disorder.
 If your child is diagnosed with bipolar disorder, primary treatment includes psycho-stimulant and antidepressant medications, individual or group therapy, and tailored education and support.
 Medications may need to be combined or frequently changed to continue to produce beneficial results.

 Children with autism spectrum disorders often appear detached from their environments and may struggle with social interactions.
 The behavior of autistic children may mimic the hyperactivity and social development issues common in ADHD patients.
 Mental handicaps can also manifest as the emotional immaturity associated with ADHD.
 Social skills and the ability to learn are inhibited in children with both conditions, which causes issues in school and at home.

-Something as benign as low blood sugar can also mimic the symptoms of ADHD.
+Something as innocent as low blood sugar (hypoglycemia) can also mimic the symptoms of ADHD.
 Hypoglycemia in children may cause aggression, hyperactivity, the inability to sit still, and the inability to concentrate.

 Children with SPD may be sensitive to a certain fabric, may fluctuate from one activity to the next, and may be accident-prone or have difficulty paying attention, especially if they feel overwhelmed.

 Children with ADHD tend to have difficulty calming down and falling asleep.
 However, some children who suffer from sleep disorders may display symptoms of ADHD during waking hours without actually having the disorder.